Guri-cccc/EE405A-2023-F1-simulation/README.md

 For using customized world, you need to copy some files in ~/.gazebo/models (If you don't have the directory, run ```mkdir -p ~/.gazebo/models```).

+For the race track environment (w/ and w/o obstacles), run the following commands

     cp -r EE405_a_eurecar_f1_tenth_project/f1tenth-sim/world/race_track ~/.gazebo/models

+You can change the gazebo world map by modifying the 'world_name' argument in the simulator.launch file ('race_track' or 'race_track_obstacles').

+You can choose world with and without the obstacles.

 To run the simulator on its own, run:

     roslaunch f1tenth-sim simulator.launch

 This will launch everything you need for a full simulation; roscore, the simulator, a preselected map, a model of the racecar and the joystick server.

-You can change the gazebo world map by modifying the 'world_name' argument in the simulator.launch file.
-You can choose world with and without the obstacels.

 <p align="center">
   <img src="./tutorial/pics/track.png" align="center" width="40%">